minio/docs/source/reference/minio-kubectl-plugin.rst

       *Required*

-      The number of ``minio`` servers to deploy in the new MinIO Tenant zone.
+      The number of ``minio`` servers to deploy in the new MinIO Tenant Pool.

       Ensure that the specified number of
-      :mc-cmd-option:`~kubectl minio tenant expand servers` does *not* exceed the number of unused nodes in the Kubernetes cluster.
-MinIO strongly recommends sizing the cluster to have one node per MinIO server in the new zone.
+      :mc-cmd-option:`~kubectl minio tenant expand servers` does *not* exceed the number of available nodes in the Kubernetes cluster.

    .. mc-cmd:: volumes
       :option:

       *Required*

-      The number of volumes in the new MinIO Tenant zone.
+      The number of volumes in the new MinIO Tenant Pool.
-      :mc:`kubectl minio` generates one Persistent Volume Claim (``PVC``) for each volume. :mc:`kubectl minio` divides the
+      :mc:`kubectl minio` generates one Persistent Volume Claim (``PVC``) for each volume.

+      The number of volumes affects both the requested storage of each ``PVC`` *and* the number of ``PVC`` to associate to each MinIO Pod in the new Pool:

-      :mc-cmd-option:`~kubectl minio tenant expand capacity` by the number of volumes to determine the amount of ``resources.requests.storage`` to set for each ``PVC``.
+      - The command :mc:`kubectl minio` divides the :mc-cmd-option:`~kubectl minio tenant expand capacity` by the number of volumes to determine the amount of ``resources.requests.storage`` to set for each ``PVC``.

-      :mc:`kubectl minio` determines
-      the number of ``PVC`` to associate to each ``minio`` server by dividing :mc-cmd-option:`~kubectl minio tenant expand volumes` by
-      :mc-cmd-option:`~kubectl minio tenant expand servers`.
+      - :mc:`kubectl minio` determines the number of ``PVC`` to associate to each ``minio`` server by dividing :mc-cmd-option:`~kubectl minio tenant expand volumes` by :mc-cmd-option:`~kubectl minio tenant expand servers`.

-      :mc:`kubectl minio` also configures each ``PVC`` with node-aware selectors, such that the ``minio`` server process uses a ``PVC`` which correspond to a ``local`` Persistent Volume (``PV``) on the same node running that process.
-This ensures that each process uses local disks for optimal performance.
+      The command generates each ``PVC`` with Pod-specific selectors, such that each Pod only uses ``PV`` that are locally-attached to the node running that Pod.

-      If the specified number of volumes exceeds the number of ``PV`` available on the cluster, :mc:`kubectl minio tenant expand` hangs and waits until the required ``PV`` exist.
+      If the specified number of volumes exceeds the number of unbound ``PV`` available in the cluster, :mc:`kubectl minio tenant expand` hangs and waits until the required ``PV`` exist.

    .. mc-cmd:: capacity